 One of the main reasons why you gain weight is the accumulation of glucose which your body transforms into adipose tissue.
 Chlorogenic acid, which is one of the main components of green coffee beans, restricts fat accumulation.
 It also helps increase metabolism and accelerates the process of transformation of sugar into energy.
 This ensures your body burns fat more efficiently.
 Green coffee also helps you to get rid of the food cravings without losing the precious lean muscle mass.

 How efficient is green coffee bean extract?

-Pure green coffee bean extract you can cause modest weight loss.
+Pure green coffee bean extract can cause only modest weight loss.
 You can make the process more effective by reducing the calorie intake and doing some moderate physical exercise regularly.

 What is the recommended dosage of coffee bean extract?

 Usually, it is advisable to take between 80-200 mg of green coffee extract daily, 30 minutes before the meal.
 However, you should consult your fitness expert or doctor in order to know the most suitable dosage for yourself that would aid in your weight loss goals.